fortmarek/personal-website/content/blog/conditional-platform-rendering.md

 ## Using Phoenix Hooks

 Ok, when `<script>` doesn't cut it, we need to turn to Phoenix JS primitives.
 This actually felt like a great use case for [Phoenix hooks](https://hexdocs.pm/phoenix_live_view/js-interop.html#client-hooks-via-phx-hook).
-We could define a `PlatformSpecificVisibility` to conditionally render the HTML components – and because the hook would be run when the component mounts, we no longer would have to depend on the timeouts.
+We could define a `PlatformSpecificVisibility` hook to conditionally render the HTML components – and because the hook would be run when the component mounts, we no longer would have to depend on the timeouts.

 The hook could be implemented as such:
 ```javascript